piwvh/php-eureka/README.md

 That's it.
 By adding this functionality, your application continues to work even when Eureka is down.

-For caching the instances of a specific service, you can call `fetchInstances()` method which return all instances of a services, fetched from Eureka:
+For caching all available instances of a specific service, you can call `fetchInstances()` method which return all instances of a services, fetched from Eureka:

 ```php